Every parent knows that kids can be picky eaters, especially when it comes to healthy foods like broccoli and spinach.

 - swelling of the lips, tongue, and/or face

 Young children can’t always clearly explain their symptoms, so sometimes parents have to interpret what the child is feeling.
-Your child might be having an allergic reaction if he or she says something like:
+Your child might be having an allergic reaction if they say something like:

 - “There’s something stuck in my throat.”